 What is Austin, Texas, known for?

 Austin has a reputation as the live music capital of the world thanks to some very popular music festivals and a venue, The Continental Club, that brings huge artists from around the world.
 Rooster Teeth is famously based in Austin and hosts the beloved RTX convention annually.

-Austin is also a hotspot for young people to relocate from all over the country, thanks to its university atmosphere, booming economy, low housing costs, and fun things to do.
+Austin is also a hotspot for young people from all over the country to relocate, thanks to its university atmosphere, booming economy, low housing costs, and fun things to do.
 The food in Austin is also out of this world!

 What are some things to do in downtown Austin?